 Craigslist does little to remove fraudsters and scammers so be very careful if you use this system.
 Do not do a lot of project work for clients who you do not know.
 Ask for milestone payments to limit your risk of not being paid.

-Job.com will give you a 5% signing bonus for every job you get hired for that is found through this system.
+Job.com often has a promo going where they will give you a 5% signing bonus for every job you get hired for that is found through this system.
 The signing bonus is paid 90 days after you start work and continue in good standing at your new employer.

 CareerBuilder lives up to its name.
 I searched for “instructional designer” and found almost 300 exciting positions in the USA that are looking for someone right now.
 After you register, you set up your profile information in this system with your background information.
 Many of the advertised positions have an Easy Apply feature.
 All you have to do is click on it.
 Registered members can have job search alerts sent to your email address automatically.
 Registrations for job seekers on this system are free.
 The job positions are paid for by the recruiters to list them.

 This system has a very helpful warning that applies to any online job system.
 It warns never to give your social security number to a prospective employer, provide a credit card number, give your bank account information, or conduct any sort of monetary transaction.
 Many scammers use these systems to offer fake jobs just to steal personal information.
 Verify who you are applying with by calling the company, checking their phone number with the Better Business Bureau, and doing a background check.
 Conduct any necessary due diligence on them to make sure the company is legitimate.